Instability of an inverse problem for the stationary radiative transport near the diffusion limit: Introduction

 \section{Introduction}

-In this paper, we will study the instability of an inverse problem for stationary radiative transport equation (RTE) near the diffusive limit.
+In this paper, we study the instability of an inverse problem for stationary radiative transport equation (RTE) near the diffusion limit.
 The radiative transport equation is the typical model to describe the propagation of radiative particles through a scattering medium.
 In the stationary setting, we assume the density of particles $u(x, v)$ satisfies following general RTE

-The spatial domain $D\subset \bbR^d, d\ge 2$ is bounded with convex smooth boundary, $\Omega = \bbS^{d-1}$ denotes the unit sphere in $\bbR^d$, $d\mu$ is the associated uniform probability measure of $\Omega$. $f(x, v)$ models an incident illumination density of particles entering the domain.
-The incoming condition $\Gamma_{-}$ and outgoing condition $\Gamma_{+}$ are defined by $\Gamma_{\pm} = \{(x, v)\in \partial D\times \Omega: \pm n_x \cdot v > 0\}$, where $n_x$ is the outward unit normal vector at $x\in\partial D$.
-The optical parameters $\sigma_{t}(x, v)$ and $k(x, v,v')$ are the total absorption coefficient and scattering coefficient respectively.
-For most inverse transport problems, these optical parameters are unknown and needed to be reconstructed from certain boundary measurement (e.g. albedo operator) or interior measurement ~\cite{gao2010multilevel,bal2009inverse,ren2015inverse,stefanov2008inverse,bal2016ultrasound,choulli1999inverse}.
-Such inverse problems have a wide application in medical imaging, remote sensing, nuclear engineering, astrophysics, etc., we refer the interested readers to e.g.~\cite{arridge2009optical,ren2007transport,leblond2009early,tsang1985theory,tucker1986satellite,mccormick1992inverse,glasstone2012nuclear}.
+The spatial domain $D\subset \bbR^d, d\ge 2$ is bounded with convex smooth boundary, $\Omega = \bbS^{d-1}$ denotes the unit sphere surface in $\bbR^d$, $d\mu$ is the associated uniform probability measure of $\Omega$. $f(x, v)$ models an incident density of particles entering the domain.
+The incoming and outgoing boundary sets $\Gamma_{-}$ and $\Gamma_{+}$ are defined by $\Gamma_{\pm} = \{(x, v)\in \partial D\times \Omega: \pm n_x \cdot v > 0\}$ respectively, where $n_x$ is the outward unit normal vector at $x\in\partial D$.
+The optical parameters $\sigma_{t}(x, v)$ and $k(x, v,v')$ are the total absorption and scattering coefficients respectively.
+For most inverse transport problems, these optical parameters are unknown and needed to be reconstructed from certain boundary or interior measurements ~\cite{gao2010multilevel,bal2009inverse,ren2015inverse,stefanov2008inverse,bal2016ultrasound,choulli1999inverse}.
+Such inverse problems have a wide range of applications in medical imaging, remote sensing, nuclear engineering, astrophysics, etc., we refer the interested readers to e.g.~\cite{arridge2009optical,ren2007transport,leblond2009early,tsang1985theory,tucker1986satellite,mccormick1992inverse,glasstone2012nuclear}.